Mindfulness for Individuals

 Think of when you plant a seedling into the earth.
 The seedling needs nurturing and caring for with water, food and sunshine.
 If we think about our mind and body in the same way, we soon learn to recognise what our mind and body need in order to be healthy and to feel good.

 If that sounds too soft and fluffy to you, then perhaps consider the time when you stepped into the gym for the first time – Did you go straight to the free weights area and lift a 100kg barbell?
 No, probably not!
 If you had done, you’d have severely torn a muscle or worse still, put your back out!
-So, Mindfulness meditation is very similar in the way that we begin by starting where we are (and I hate to tell you this but very often, we don’t even know where we are to start with!).
+So, Mindfulness meditation is very similar in the way that we begin by starting where we are (and I hate to tell you this but very often, we don’t even know where we are to start with!) and we build resilience in the mind.

 Reasons people want to learn mindfulness and take a mindfulness course